-Costs charged to federal funds under this program must comply with the cost principles at 45 CFR part 75, subpart E, and any other requirements or restrictions on the use of federal funding.
+Costs charged to federal funds under this program must comply with the cost principles at 45 CFR Part 75, Subpart E, and any other requirements or restrictions on the use of federal funding.

 The Notice of Award provides guidance on the use of program income.
-The addition method is used for RWHAP Part C EIS.
+The additional method is used for RWHAP Part C EIS.
 Program income must be used for activities described in III.A.1, "Activities Allowed."